How can you setup a process which will flag duplicate documents, which are already stored in a file cabinet?

-For purposes of this exercise, it's recommended to create the following text data type index field
+(Note: For purposes of this exercise, it's recommended to create the following text data type index field "Duplicate Status")

 The first phase is performing a search of the file cabinet to find the first instance of a unique value which would normally indicate that there's a duplicate.

-This can vary by system, but for purposes of this exercise, we'll be using "Original DocID", where we'll be checking documents where the same Original DocID is used.
+For this example, we'll be using "Original DocID", where we'll be checking documents where the same Original DocID is used.

 - We'll start by creating a Scheduled AutoIndex job as shown below.

-- From the Match Data section, for the Source, we'll select "File Cabinet database" then choose the name of the file cabinet we need to look at.
+- From the Match Data section, select "File Cabinet database" for the source, then choose the name of the file cabinet you wish to monitor.

-In the Matchcode section, we need to ensure that we choose "based on data source" from "Processing list" and "Change index data of first document" from "Multiple Searches"
+In the Matchcode section, select "based on data source" from "Processing list" and "Change index data of first document" from "Multiple Searches"

 This will ensure that in the case we encounter multiple matches of the same value, that we only update the first one and mark it as the original.

-- In Assign Data, we'll update the Duplicate Status as Original.
+- In Assign Data, update the Duplicate Status as "Original."

 - Save your changes then manually run the AutoIndex job.
 Once ran, we should see that the first instance of any Original DocID found will be updated with Original and all duplicates have been skipped as shown below.
 We can proceed to the setup of the workflow.